-During 2018, 4.7 million tonnes of crude steel was produced in Sweden – a decrease of 6 per cent compared to 2017.
+During 2019, 4.7 million tonnes of crude steel was produced in Sweden – an increase of 1,4 per cent compared to 2018.

 The actual production of finished steel products (e.g. plate, strip, rod, wire and tube) is not measured; on the other hand the deliveries of these products from the steelworks are recorded.